PicsArt/cppbind/docs/05_detailed_info/03_var_def.rst

 - | **comment_del_regex** - Regular expressions to define which parts of the comment should not go to the generated code.
 By default, the text between **internal** and **endinternal** doxygen commands will be ignored.
   | If comment contains only **internal** then everything after it will be ignored.
 - **comment** - Target code comment.
 By default, it's pure comment without parts that match the pattern defined via **comment_del_regex**.
-- **banner_comment** - Banner comment which is used with IEGEN logo as a file header for all IEGEN generated files.
+- **banner_comment** - Banner comment which is used with CppBind logo as a file header for all CppBind generated files.
 - **out_prj_dir** - Root directory of project output.
 All includes and imports will be generated relative to this directory.
 - **run_dir** - Helper parameter used in other variables.
 Users also can have their custom variables to use within the config file.
 - **cxx_out_dir** - Root directory where all C bindings will be stored.
 - **out_dir** - Directory where generated target language files will be saved.
-- **cxx_base_out_dir** - The directory where IEGEN helper types are being copied.
-If user does not want to use IEGEN base classes then there's no need to specify this variable.
+- **cxx_base_out_dir** - The directory where CppBind helper types are being copied.
+If user does not want to use CppBind base classes then there's no need to specify this variable.
 - **is_proj_type** - Boolean showing whether the given type is user's type or is the type from standard/3pty lib.
 - **prj_rel_file_name** - Source file name relative to project root directory.
 - **package_prefix** - Package prefix where generated files will be saved.